 - Medicaid (for the state the student is studying and/or participating in clinical experiences)

-Specific coverage details of the 2020-2021 MCCMS student health plan will be available closer to each start date, but these are a few highlights as you start to consider your options:
+Specific coverage details for each academic year is made available closer to each start date, but these are a few highlights as you start to consider your options:

-- Premiums are billed to you quarterly throughout your academic year.
+- Premiums are billed quarterly throughout the academic year.

 For students eligible for federal financial aid, that aid can be accessed to cover premium expenses.